 - How to self-publish an audiobook (blog post on Joanna Penn’s website)

 - Audio book marketing and distribution tips from Joanna Penn (blog post on Jo’s website)

 - How to create a PodCast (by Joanna Penn – opens in new window)

 An early recording of The Secret Lake on YouTube

 Back in November 2012 I created a YouTube reading of the first three chapters of The Secret Lake using Garage Band and iMovie on my iMac.
 I definitely read too quickly and it’s a bit ‘hissy’ but it’s worth taking a listen to see just what you can do from your office at home!
-I will blog on how I did this at some stage (famous last words!) – but it was really a case of playing around with Garage Band and iMovie until I worked it out.
+This really was really a case of playing around with Garage Band and iMovie until I worked it out.
 For a simple marketing tool it’s worth investigating.
 Here is the link – please do share with your children age 7/8-11!